 I am adding the following disclaimer to all of my dating related blog posts.
 I change details, and create composite characters when I write about dating archetypes such as “Mr. Houdini, Mr. Angry, etc. I would hate it if someone wrote about a high energy blonde comedian negatively in a blog, so because of that I never include a person’s occupation or anything about their physical description.
 I also change enough details that I doubt anyone I am referring to would even recognize themselves if they read one of my articles.
 I have split one person into three, or taken several people and put them all into one example.
 So simply put, I am very ethical on this blog.

-But a happily married friend suggested that I should write this list because as he put it.
+A happily married friend suggested that I should write this list because as he put it.

 Some men just have no clue